chrysaliswoon/NTU-CE6/README.md

     - Add your SSH private key to the ssh-agent.
         `ssh-add ~/.ssh/(SSH ID)`

-- Add public key in GitHub
+### Step 2: Add public key in GitHub

 - Click on your profile in top-right
 - Go to "SSH and GPG keys" located on the left-hand side
 - Type `cat (SSH ID).pub`
 - Copy the public SSH key and name it before adding it to GitHub

+### Step 3: Check if SSH key is added

 - To check if it's added to Github, in your terminal type `ssh -T git@github.com`